Murder of Oksana Makar: Attack

-Makar, aged 18, was attacked, allegedly by three men, in Mykolaiv in Southern Ukraine on the night of 8–9 March 2012.
+Makar, aged 18, was attacked by three men, in Mykolaiv in Southern Ukraine on the night of 8–9 March 2012.
 There are conflicting accounts on the details of how the suspects and victim knew each other and what occurred on the evening of the murder, but it is not disputed that Makar met at least two of her attackers in the Rybka, a pub in Mykolaiv, and they all went to an apartment belonging to one of the alleged attackers.
 It has been alleged that Prysiazhniuk knew Makar before they met on 8 March and planned the crime although this has been denied by Makar's mother.
 Three men raped Makar at the apartment and attempted to strangle her with a cord.
 After that, they took Makar who was barely conscious, moved her to a nearby construction site, wrapped her in a blanket and set her on fire that was burning during the whole night.
 She was discovered the next morning, still conscious, by a passing motorist and taken to a hospital.
 She had suffered burns to 55 percent of her body and received lung damage due to smoke inhalation.